se-sic/coronet/CONTRIBUTING.md

 #### How Do I Submit A (Good) Enhancement Suggestion?

-Enhancements are tracked as GitHub issues.
+Enhancements are tracked as GitHub issues, but slightly different information is needed for them.

 Create an issue and provide the needed information:

 * **Use a clear and descriptive title** for the issue to identify the suggestion.
-* **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
+* If possible, **provide a step-by-step description of the suggested enhancement** in as many details as possible.
-* **Provide specific examples to demonstrate the steps**.
+* **Provide specific examples to demonstrate the enhancement**.
 Include copy/pasteable snippets which you use in those examples.
-* **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
+* **Describe the current behavior** and **explain which behavior you want to see instead** and why.
 * **Explain why this enhancement would be useful** to all users of the library and isn't something that can or should be implemented as a functionality in your code.
 * **Which version of the library are you using?** You can get the exact version by running `git rev-parse HEAD` and `git rev-parse --abbrev-ref HEAD` in your terminal.